Sweetwater's Cyber Week Sales (affiliated) are happening now! Shop deals on all kinds of keyboards, MIDI controllers, accessories, and more.

 Figure Out The Height You Want

 If you’re planning on sitting at the piano, you should be fine to not have to make it taller.
 If you want to stand as I do, you will need to add some height to it.
+Depending on the height of your digital piano or keyboard, you may want to adjust accordingly.

 Note: The top lifts up and allows me to get inside to plug everything in.
 The wallplates on the side were ordered from Amazon.
 You can get them through this link here.